Editing your writing

 Using online and AI tools

 We have been using various types of AI tools (such as Grammarly) to help with writing for a while.
-However, more recently the emergence of more advanced AI platforms, such as ChatGPT, has meant we now have to give more consideration to if and how we use these tools in research and writing.
+However, more recently the emergence of more advanced AI platforms based on large language models has meant we now have to give more consideration to if and how we use these tools in research and writing.

 For up-to-date information about the range of AI tools that are currently on the market, have a look at the Ithaka S+R Generative AI Product Tracker.
 This offers unbiased assessment of many of the tools you may encounter in your research and writing.